Important – Please Read Carefully

 - the supplier reserves all rights not expressly granted

-- The Licence Fee shall be a yearly payment as agreed between Supplier and Customer.
+- Any Licence Fees shall be a yearly payment as agreed between Supplier and Customer unless otherwise agreed.

-- The Charges shall be applied annually in advance for the provision of Technical Support and include the cost of: (1) the provision of Technical Support, (2) and the delivery of any New Release, but not new modules or add ons and excludes anything else not specifically included.
-Charges specifically exclude the costs of: (1) implementation, (2) data conversion, (3) training
+- The Charges shall be applied monthly in advance for the provision of Technical Support and include the cost of: (1) the provision of Technical Support, (2) and the delivery of any New Release, but not new modules or add-ons and excludes anything else not specifically included.
+Charges specifically exclude the costs of: (1) implementation, (2) data conversion, (3) training unless otherwise agreed.

 - The fees (together with value added tax thereon) shall be levied by the Supplier on the Acceptance Date.
 If the Customer fails to pay the fee invoice then the Supplier without prejudice to any other rights or remedies it may have hereunder or at law terminate this agreement upon thirty (30) days’ written notice to the Customer.